Low Level API¶

 .

-It consists in encoding the MicroVG LinearGradient in a buffer that represents the linear gradient in platform specific format (generally GPU format).
+It consists in encoding the MicroVG LinearGradient in a buffer that represents the linear gradient in target specific format (generally GPU format).

 This function allows the implementation to initialize the gradient buffer.